José María Pino Suárez

-José María Pino Suárez (/es/; 8 September 1869 – 22 February 1913) was a Mexican lawyer, statesman, politician and journalist who served as the 7th and last Vice President of Mexico from 1911 until his assassination during the Ten Tragic Days coup in 1913.
+José María Pino Suárez (/es/; 8 September 1869 – 22 February 1913) was a Mexican lawyer, statesman, politician, and journalist who served as the 7th and last Vice President of Mexico from 1911 until his assassination during the Ten Tragic Days coup in 1913.
 A close ally of President Francisco I. Madero and a prominent figure of the Mexican Revolution, he is considered a national hero for championing democratic reforms and advocating social justice.
-Between 1910 and 1913, he also served as President of the Senate, Secretary of Education, Governor of Yucatán, and Secretary of Justice in Madero’s provisional government.
+Between 1910 and 1913, he also served as President of the Senate, Secretary of Education, Governor of Yucatán, and Secretary of Justice in Madero's provisional government.
 He was the great-grandson of Pedro Sáinz de Baranda y Borreyro, the naval commander who founded the Mexican Navy and expelled the last Spanish forces from national territory during the Mexican War of Independence.

-Born in Tenosique, into a distinguished political family from Yucatán, he was educated by the Jesuits in Mérida before earning his law degree in 1894.
+Born in Tenosique, Tabasco, into a distinguished political family from Yucatán, he was educated by the Jesuits in Mérida before earning his law degree in 1894.
 Later, he established a law firm in Mexico City in partnership with Joaquín Casasús and became involved in various businesses alongside his father-in-law, Raymundo Cámara.

 In 1904, he founded El Peninsular, a newspaper that gave voice to a new generation of liberal intellectuals opposed to Olegario Molina, a powerful Porfirian cacique.
 El Peninsular quickly gained readers and advertisers, standing out for its use of modern printing technology, coverage of national and international news, and its editorial team that included prominent Yucatecan intellectuals.
 Pino Suárez authored a series of investigative journalism articles that exposed the exploitation of Maya and Yaqui indigenous people, who had been illegally reduced to conditions of slavery on some henequen haciendas.
 This provoked the anger of certain sectors of the Yucatecan oligarchy, known as the divine caste, who used their political and economic power to threaten the existence of the newspaper.
 The defense of freedom of expression against government censorship led Pino Suárez to enter the political arena.

 As a supporter of Francisco I. Madero, he shared in Madero's struggle to democratize the country.
 As Madero's popularity grew, Porfirio Díaz, the dictator, decided to imprison him on charges of sedition.
 After escaping from prison, Madero issued the Plan de San Luis, which declared the 1910 federal elections fraudulent and demanded various political and social reforms, including the establishment of democratic institutions, prohibition of presidential reelection, agrarian reform, and an eight-hour workday, among others.
 This plan became a reference point for opponents of the Porfirian dictatorship and led to the Mexican Revolution.
 Pino Suárez organized the revolutionary cause in the southeastern region of Mexico and, threatened with imprisonment and forced into exile, joined Madero in San Antonio, Texas.
 There, Madero established a provisional government and appointed Pino Suárez as Secretary of Justice.
 After a significant military victory for the revolutionary cause, Pino Suárez was one of four peace commissioners tasked with negotiating the Treaty of Ciudad Juárez (1911), marking the end of the Porfirian dictatorship after three decades in power.